munificent/game-programming-patterns/book/data-locality.markdown

 But that just raises the question of why mix the bag to begin with?
 Instead, why not just maintain separate homogenous collections for each type?

-  * *It keeps objects tightly packed.* Since each array only contains objects of one type, there's no padding or other weirdness.
+  * *It keeps objects tightly packed.* Since each array only contains objects of one class, there's no padding or other weirdness.

   * *You can statically dispatch.* Once you've got objects partitioned by type, you don't actually need polymorphism at all any more.
 You can use regular non-virtual method calls.

   * *You have to keep track of a bunch of collections.* If you have a lot of different object types, the overhead and complexity of maintaining separate arrays for each can be a chore.

   * *You have to be aware of every type*.
-Since you have to maintain seprate collections for each type, you can't be decoupled from the *set* of types.
+Since you have to maintain separate collections for each type, you can't be decoupled from the *set* of classes.
 Part of the magic of polymorphism is that it's *open-ended*: code that works with an interface can be completely decoupled from the potentially large set of types that implement that interface.

 **Use a collection of pointers:**

 If you weren't worried about caching, this is the natural solution.
 Just have an array of pointers to some base class or interface type.
 All the polymorphism you could want, and objects can be whatever size they want.

   * *It's flexible.* The code that consumes the collection can work with objects of any type as long as it supports the interface you care about.
 It's completely open-ended.

   * *It's less cache-friendly.* Of course, the whole reason we're discussing other options here is because this means cache-unfriendly pointer indirection.
-But, remember, if this code isn't performance critical, that probably doesn't matter.
+But, remember, if this code isn't performance critical, that's probably OK.

 ### How are game entities defined?